gelicia/DataModeler/README.md

 ##Features
 * Use the ConnectionExplorer to visualize your databases, tables, and columns
-* Save information to an easily `diff`able format to track schema change
+* Save information to an easily `diff`-able format to track schema change
 * Save information to a simple XML format

 ##Dependencies